RadwaBahaa/Queue-Managment-System/README.md

   Follow the interactive prompts to perform queue operations.

 ## Operations
-  **-Create a New Queue:** Enter a unique name and size for the queue.
+  **- Create a New Queue:** Enter a unique name and size for the queue.
-  **-Display an Existing Queue:** View the contents of a specific queue.
+  **- Display an Existing Queue:** View the contents of a specific queue.
-  **-Delete an Existing Queue:** Remove a queue by name.
+  **- Delete an Existing Queue:** Remove a queue by name.
-  **-Display All Existing Queues:** List all currently created queues.
+  **- Display All Existing Queues:** List all currently created queues.
-  **-Delete All Existing Queues:** Delete all queues stored in the system.
+  **- Delete All Existing Queues:** Delete all queues stored in the system.

 ## Customization
   You can customize the project by modifying the ChildQueue class or extending its functionalities to suit your specific use case.